This article is part of a larger series on POS Systems.

 - 64GB hard drive

 Cash terminals linked to Floreant POS can receive magnetic cards and partial payments and even calculate discounts, allowing you to accept a wide range of payment types.
-It also directly connects the cash drawer in each terminal, and managers can assign a drawer to an employee and reconcile when they leave the store.
+It also directly connects the cash drawer in each terminal, and managers can assign a drawer to an employee and reconcile it when they leave the store.

 Floreant POS is equipped with standard management information system reports: daily sales reports, sales summaries, drawer pull reports, and more.